keithbuhler/keithbuhler.github.io/slideshows/intro10reasoning.md

 - But most thinkers don't do that
 - And thinkers who develop logical systems may or may not be more logical
 - Jesus did *use* logic
+- Jesus is a thinker (4)

+>... to see Jesus in a new light: to see him as doing intellectual work with the appropriate tools of logic, to see him as one who is both at home in and the master of such work.

 </section><section data-markdown>
 ### The Will to Be Logical